pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

 ### Option 3: Do Nothing

-Doing nothing and continuing business as usual is always an option.
-In this case, we would move on right now, considering this not worth the time to properly refactor because we already have baked-in atomic transaction handling that is _Good Enough_ ©️ as it curerntly stands with savepoints and rollbacks with the TreeStore.
+Continuing with the current approach without making any changes is another option.
+This means moving forward without investing additional time into a comprehensive refactor.
+It's worth considering this option as the current implementation already includes atomic transaction handling through savepoints and rollbacks with the TreeStore.

 * Good, because we get on to the next thing.
 * Bad, because it means more confusing transaction handling.